About the Church

 St Michael & All Angels, Shalbourne, Wiltshire SN8 3QH

 Shalbourne is one of a group of 11 village parishes in north-east Wiltshire, which form part of the Deanery of Pewsey in the Diocese of Salisbury.
-The Parish belongs to the Savernake Team Ministry and you can read more about what’s going on across the area in the Ministry Team-sheet and more about the Parish in the monthly newsletter on the Services page.
+The Parish belongs to the Savernake Team Ministry and you can read more about its activities in the monthly newsletter on this page.

 Our lovely church is 12th century in origin and has been in continual use (apart from a period of extensive restoration during the 1870s).
 The tower contains a full (working) set of bells dating from the 1660s and the War Memorial outside has recently been listed Grade II.
 We have a loyal and enthusiastic congregation and the church can be packed to the rafters for key festivals and concerts.
 You are most welcome to join us.